LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - Entity type | Description
 - Diagnosis | Diagnoses are the identified cause or nature of patients’ diseases or medical conditions
 - Discharge summary | Discharge summaries briefly summarize diagnoses, treatment, and recommendations from the discharging health care facility.
 The discharge summary is necessary for the receiving health care facilities in order to be able to provide further treatment
 - Finding | Findings summarize the results of diagnostic procedures for patients such as lab and X-ray examinations.
 Laboratory findings may consist of the measured values of clinical chemical parameters.
-But they may also contain complex genetic data from sequencing, also called “omics” data.
+But they may also contain complex genetic data from sequencing, also called "omics" data.
 Each type of data requires specialized software to present these data to medical personnel in such a way that they can interpret them well for diagnostic purposes
 - Health record | Health records are descriptions about a person’s past and present health conditions, for example, disease history, systems review, social history, past medical history, family history, or medication.
 The health record is necessary for health care professionals in order to make informed clinical decisions
 - Image | Images are rasterized representations of macro- or microscopic entities or processes within biological systems, generated by using different modalities (e.g., computed tomography, histologic slices, X-ray images) and used for diagnosis, prevention, therapy, and rehabilitation
 - Informed consent | Informed consent is a patient’s consent to the proposed treatment